-Main Monitoring Suggestions Section Environmental and Social Impacts Impact Significance Suggested Mitigation Measures Person/Instituti on Responsible Indicators Frequency 2: Pre- construction Phase Sanitation, water supply Under the sub-project intervention the overall score is low .
+Main Monitoring Suggestions Section Environmental and Social Significance Suggested Mitigation Mea Suggested Mitigation Measures Person/Institution Responsible Indicators Frequency 2: Pre- construction Phase Sanitation, water supply Under the sub-project intervention, the overall score is low .
 Provide suitable housing, adequate supplies of potable water, and toilet and bathing facilities within the housing area for the assigned laborer.
 Provide means for disposing of wastewater from toilets, baths and food preparation areas either through a septic tank and soak away, or holding tank with removal by vacuum truck.
-More details provided in ESMP Construction Contractor and monitored by Environmental Consultant and PMU Site-specific H & S Plan; Records of supply of uncontaminated water; Record of Health & Safety orientation trainings; Condition of sanitation facilities for workers Visual inspection by PMU and supervision consultants on monthly basis Storage of construction materials Under the sub-project intervention, the overall score is low .
-Obviously orient to the concerned person, team assigned for the construction work.
+More details provided in ESMP Construction Contractor and monitored by Environmental Consultant and PMU Training records Site-specific H & S Plan; Records of supply of uncontaminated water; Record of Health & Safety orientation trainings; Condition of sanitation facilities for workers Visual inspection by PMU and supervision consultants on monthly basis Storage of construction materials Under the sub- project intervention, the overall score is low.
+Train the concerned person, team assigned for the construction work.
 More details provided in ESMP Contractor and monitored by Environmental Consultant and PMU List of materials and sources of materials; Weekly Impact on Existing drainage: drain may block, due to storage of construction materials on or next to the drain.
-Under the sub-project intervention, the overall score is low The Contractor will not be allowed to store construction materials beside drains Regular monitoring is essential If any materials fall within the drain, contractor will clean the drain immediately.
+Under the sub- project intervention, the overall score is low The Contractor will not be allowed to store construction materials beside drains Regular monitoring is essential If any materials fall within the drain, contractor will clean the drain immediately.
 Contractor and monitored by Environmental Consultant and PMU List of materials and sources of materials; Storage site away from the drain Weekly

-Main Monitoring Su iggestions Section Environmental and Social Impacts Impact Significance Suggested Mitigation Measures Person/Instituti on Responsible Indicators Frequency Transportation Under the sub-project intervention, the overall score is low.
-All vehicle movement to be done during the day time Speed needs to be limited to 20kmph Contractor's responsibility to verify the suitability carrying, loading and unloading of materials by trucks or others transport and head load arrangement.
+Main 5 6 11 11 11 Monitoring Suggestions Section Environmental and Social Impacts Impact Significance Suggested Mitigation Measures Person/Institution Responsible Indicators Frequency Transportation Under the sub- project intervention, the overall score is Medium All vehicle movement to be done during the day time Speed needs to be limited to 20kmph Contractor's responsibility to verify the suitability carrying, loading and unloading of materials by trucks or others transport and head load arrangement.
 More details provided in ESMP Construction Contractor and monitored by Environmental Consultant and PMU Check the vehicle pool.
 Record of regular inspection.
-Record of accidents/inciden ts Monthly monitoring.
-3: Construction Phase Wastes (earth, mud) Under the sub-project intervention, the overall score is medium.
+Record of accidents/incidents Monthly monitoring.
+3: Construction Phase Wastes (earth, mud) Under the sub- project intervention, the overall score is medium.
 Prepare and implement drilling mud and water runoff management plan approved by PMU.
 Wastes must be placed in the designated bins which must be regularly emptied.
 All waste must be removed from the site and transported to a disposal site.
 More details provided in ESMP Contractor and monitored by Environmental Consultant and PMU Complaints from community; Regular inspection of waste management activity; Waste disposal record.
-As work weekly progresses Water Stagnant Impact Under the sub-project intervention, the overall score is medium.
-Water stagnant area should fenced with marking tape The top soils in the sub-project are sandy and the water should drain away quickly After construction of tube well, backfilling & compaction of water storage (which is used during drilling) pit is essential Construction Contractor foreman and monitored by Consultant and PIU Water stagnant beside tube well area Daily during construction
+As work weekly progresses Water Stagnant Impact Under the sub- project intervention, the overall score is medium.
+Water stagnant area should be fenced with marking tape The top soils in the sub-project are sandy and the water should drain away quickly Construction Contractor foreman and monitored by Consultant and PMU Water stagnant beside tube well area Daily during construction